RESEARCH

 Inequality in the New Economy

-With Adia Harvey Wingfield (Washington University-St. Louis) and Steven Vallas (Northeastern University), I have co-edited a volume of Research in the Sociology of Work titled "Race, Identity and Work" that explores the ways in which racial exclusion occurs in the new economy.
+With Adia Harvey Wingfield (Washington University-St. Louis) and Steven Vallas (Northeastern University), I co-edited a volume of Research in the Sociology of Work titled "Race, Identity and Work" that explores the ways in which racial exclusion occurs in the new economy.
 This volume also considers the strategies that minority workers use to combat and change patterns of workplace inequality.
-Additionally, with sociologist Melissa Abad (Stanford University), I investigate the racial logic of diversity management programs in Tech, examining tensions arising as organizations respond to the Movement for Black Lives and calls for racial justice.
+Additionally, with sociologist Melissa Abad (Stanford University), I investigate the racial logic of diversity management programs in tech, examining emergent tensions as organizations responded to the Movement for Black Lives and calls for racial justice.
 This ethnographic project interrogates the whiteness of networking and community events, asking: How does race operate via the structure and culture of diversity programming?
 How do these organizational spaces reproduce or challenge the racial status quo of professional work?